This post contains affiliate links. Read my disclosure policy here.

 - Baking Powder - This will help create a golden crust with a light and airy inside.

-- Cane Sugar - This adds a subtle sweetness and helps create a beautiful golden waffle.
-You can also use brown sugar or coconut sugar.
-Just note that this will make the waffles a little darker.
+- Cane Sugar - You can also use brown sugar or coconut sugar.

 How to make them

 Once you combine the batter, you are ready to roll!
-Here's how to do it:
+Here's a step-by-step visual showing you how to do it:

 - Combine the soy milk and vinegar in a medium bowl.
-Let sit for 5 minutes to curdle and slightly thicken.
+Let sit for 5 minutes to curdle.
 Preheat your waffle iron.

 - Add the oil, applesauce, and vanilla to the buttermilk and whisk to combine.